 Notes

-- f you don’t want to rice it yourself, you can buy already riced broccoli in a grocery store.
+- If you don’t want to rice the broccoli yourself, you can buy it already riced at a grocery store.

-- Make it a stir fry by adding some chopped sausages, red bell peppers, or any other favorite veggies.
+- You can make it a stir fry by adding chopped tomatoes, cabbage, green beans, or your favorite veggies.

 - For best results, cut the broccoli florets into approximately the same size so they are evenly chopped in the food processor or blender.